flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/database-migrations.md

 );
 ```

-While below is an example of the down migration file:
+Below is an example of the down migration file:
 ```sql title="resources/migrations/20210101000000_create_users_table.down.sql"
 DROP TABLE IF EXISTS users;
 ```

+## Running Migration Files

+You don't have to manually run the migration files.
 The up migration file automatically gets executed during plugin installation and application boot up (if not yet executed).
 The down migration file is used when the plugin is uninstalled.

+## Troubleshooting

 **TODO**: Add a section for logging or debugging migrations.